 School Health Services and School Dental Services visit the school.

 A Speech Language Pathologist and a Guidance Officer visit the school regularly.
 They assess students' educational needs.

-Boonah SS has an Inclusion Teachers who provides a number of support and extension programs and provisions for students at Boonah SS to ensure that the individual needs of all students are catered for.
+Learning support (STLaN) is offered by Karly Bird (Prep-2) and Mandy Browne (Years 3-6) who provide a number of support and extension programs and provisions for students at Boonah SS to ensure that the individual needs of all students are catered for.

-Inclusion teachers work with classroom teachers and other members of staff to improve student outcomes with a focus on literacy and numeracy.
+Support teachers work with classroom teachers and other members of staff to improve student outcomes with a focus on literacy and numeracy.
 A team approach ensures that all students have access to the curriculum regardless of their abilities.
-Differentiated curriculum is managed by the classroom teacher and developed with specialist teachers while intervention, based on current data, is managed by the Inclusion teachers in consultation with classroom teachers and the administration team.
+Differentiated curriculum is managed by the classroom teacher and developed with specialist teachers while intervention, based on current data, is managed by the STLaN teachers in consultation with classroom teachers and the administration team.